astutespruce/sa-blueprint-sv/deploy/production/README.md

 Docker images are managed using AWS ECR service within the TEST account and shared with the production account.

+## Support

+All requests for assistance with the environment go to gishelpdesk @ zivaro.com

+Zivaro staff provide uptime monitoring, patching, and management of the AWS infrastructure.

 ## Docker images

 See `deploy/gpstaging/README.md` for information about creating and managing